ThirumlaDevi/document-manager-assessment/BRAIN-DUMP.md

 _Note: dynamodb just lets you store file data and not anyother data along with it, for this current system, just a file storage alone is not enough_
 Sqlite -> doc meta data (chunks to file revision information) as a more consistent db is require for this

+### What must be each chunk size
+The max size of blob (bytea) storage in postgres is 1GB.
+[Reference](https://www.postgresql.org/docs/7.4/jdbc-binary-data.html#:~:text=The%20bytea%20data%20type%20is,process%20such%20a%20large%20value.)

+However in the document itself storing such a huge file size is not recommended, because of the amount of internal overhead this has.
+This data types used a in memory [TOAST Storage](https://www.postgresql.org/docs/current/storage-toast.html) which adds overhead of 4 bytes over a certain amount.
+[Reference](https://dba.stackexchange.com/a/69807)

+Since performance is a exponential factor to load on system (traffic and resource) a random 4Mb is taken as chunksize and this can be changed with a performance check on postgres and on the service itself.

 #### How Tables will look initial design?
+I've made sure all tables follow BCNF

 *chunks*
 ____________________________________________________